Case Study | 6 min read

 Young man posing with friends during an anime convention

-Success metrics: at least 60% of participants report feeling less stressed after engaging in the activity, and at least 50% of participants express interest in doing the activity again.
+Success metrics: at least 60% of participants report feeling less stressed after engaging in the activity, and at least 50% express interest in doing the activity again.

 Sketches